rubenwardy/minetest_modding_book/_en/basics/lua.md

 Which prints "Yay!" if A is false and B is true.

-Logical and arithmetic operators work exactly the same, they both accept inputs and return a value which can be stored.
+Logical and arithmetic operators work exactly the same;
+they both accept inputs and return a value which can be stored.

 ```lua
 local A = 5